hovav698/Movie-recommendation-using-Autoencoder-and-matrix-factorization/README.md

 **Dataset description, and what is the goal**

-The Dataset consist of a very large amount of users (200K+) and and movies (40K+), and it's corresponding rating of the user to the the movie.
+The Dataset consist of a very large amount of users (200K+) and and movies (40K+), and the corresponding rating of the user to the movie.
 The goal is to build a model that can predict what is the rating of movies that the user haven't seen yet. by doing that we can recommended the users movies that there is a big chance they will like.

 **The algorithms**